r-morato/RM-Homelab/hardware/raspberry_pi4.md

 ## Mounting

 This Raspberry Pi is housed in a custom 3D printed 10-inch rack mount, ensuring a tidy and secure installation within the homelab rack.
-(Refer to [Raspberry Pi 10-inch Rack Mount](3d_prints/README.md) for details).